mlflow/mlflow/docs/source/R-api.rst

 Serve an RFunc MLflow Model

-Serves an RFunc MLflow model as a local web API.
+Serves an RFunc MLflow model as a local REST API server.
+This interface provides similar functionality to ``mlflow models serve`` cli command, however, it can only be used to deploy models that include RFunc flavor.
+The deployed server supports standard mlflow models interface with /ping and /invocation endpoints.
+In addition, R function models also support deprecated /predict endpoint for generating predictions.
+The /predict endpoint will be removed in a future version of mlflow.

 .. code:: r